EndPointCorp/end-point-blog/2022/10/messaging-app-spring-kafka-pt-five.md

 #### Activation

 Our activation step uses a dummy mobile phone number.
-You can think of it similarly to activating a messaging application (like Whatsapp) using a phone number.
+You can think of it similarly to activating a messaging application (like WhatsApp) using a phone number.
 I didn't introduce any restrictions on the phone number for this application, so the phone number activation is just a pseudo-step and you can supply any number.
-In real life, the phone number activation would use real SMS or other activation services to activate your chat application against the user's real phone number.
+In real life, the phone number activation would use SMS or other activation services to activate your chat application against the user's phone number.

 The activation endpoint is `/api/auth/getcode`, and takes the mobile number as payload.
 A sample POST request is below: